Your U of T Resource Finder

 Government-Funded Awards

-The objective of the Canada Graduate Scholarships-Master’s (CGS M) Program is to help develop research skills and assist in the training of highly qualified personnel by supporting students who demonstrate a high standard of achievement in undergraduate and early graduate studies.
-The Tri-council allocates CGS M awards to universities specifying the number of awards that each may offer to their students annually.
-CGS M awards can only be offered to students pursing graduate studies at eligible Canadian universities, and the award must be held at the university that has made the offer.
+The objective of the Canada Graduate Research Scholarship – Master’s (CGRS M) program is to help develop research skills and assist in the training of highly qualified personnel by supporting students who demonstrate a high standard of achievement in undergraduate and early graduate studies.
+The Tri-council allocates CGRS M awards to universities specifying the number of awards that each may offer to their students annually.
+CGRS M awards can only be offered to students pursing graduate studies at eligible Canadian universities, and the award must be held at the university that has made the offer.

 MINDS Master’s Scholarships for Indigenous Students